LearnersGuild/partners/Guiding Principles/Conflict.md

 Withholds come in many different flavors:

 * **A Pinch:** Something someone did, that "pinched" my ego.
 I could let it go, but it's building a small level of resentment, so I'll just say it.
-For example: "When you didn't respond to that question I asked in the meeting and I feel snubbed".
+For example: "When you didn't respond to that question I asked in the meeting I felt snubbed".
 Pinches are quick to resolve, and usually don't need more than a "thank you" in response.

 * **A Reality Check:** We make up stories all the time about each other.
 If you notice a belief forming in your mind about someone else, ask them about it.
 For example: "I noticed that whenever I talk about anything related to marketing, you seem to zone out.
 I'm starting to make up a story in my mind that you think I'm shitty at marketing.
 Is there any truth to that?"